BitFracture/squirrel-lighting-control/README.md

 1. To edit these sketches, you must first install Arduino IDE.
 2. Add the ESP8266 board option to your IDE (http://esp8266.github.io/Arduino/versions/2.2.0/doc/installing.html).
-3. Install the libraries for ESP8266 WiFi, in `External Libraries` folder.
+3. Check that the custom ESP8266WiFi libraries are available (they should be)
+4. Install any external libraries using the ZIP library selection.
-4. Install custom libraries, in `Libraries` folder.
+5. Install custom libraries, in `Libraries` folder.
     - On Windows, copy to `%USERPROFILE%\Documents\Arduino\libraries\`
 	- On MacOS, copy to `~/Documents/Arduino/libraries/`
-5. Choose the Generic ESP8266 for board type.
+6. Choose the Generic ESP8266 for board type.
-6. Compile a blank sketch to see if it succeeds.
+7. Compile a blank sketch to see if it succeeds.

 Code not compiling in a production branch?
 Double check that you have the most recent versions of the custom libraries, as these may update frequently.
 You